ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 Appendix A.1 of {{I-D.ietf-taps-minset}} explains, using primitives that are described in {{!RFC8303}} and {{!RFC8304}}, how to implement changing the following protocol properties of an established connection with the TCP and UDP.
 Below, we amend this description for other protocols (if applicable):

-- Set timeout for aborting Connection: for SCTP, this can be done using the primitive CHANGE_TIMEOUT.SCTP described in section 4 of {{!RFC8303}}.
+- Relative niceness: for SCTP, this can be done using the primitive CONFIGURE_STREAM_SCHEDULER.SCTP described in section 4 of {{!RFC8303}}.
-- Set timeout to suggest to the peer
+- Timeout for aborting Connection: for SCTP, this can be done using the primitive CHANGE_TIMEOUT.SCTP described in section 4 of {{!RFC8303}}.
-- Set retransmissions before “Excessive Retransmissions”
+- Abort timeout to suggest to the Remote Endpoint: for TCP, this can be done using the primitive CHANGE_TIMEOUT.TCP described in section 4 of {{!RFC8303}}.
-- Set required minimum coverage of the checksum for receiving: for UDP-Lite, this can be done using the primitive SET_MIN_CHECKSUM_COVERAGE.UDP-Lite described in section 4 of {{!RFC8303}}.
+- Retransmission threshold before excessive retransmission notification: for TCP, this can be done using ERROR.TCP described in section 4 of {{!RFC8303}}.
-- Set scheduler for connections in a group: for SCTP, this can be done using the primitive SET_STREAM_SCHEDULER.SCTP described in section 4 of {{!RFC8303}}.
+- Required minimum coverage of the checksum for receiving: for UDP-Lite, this can be done using the primitive SET_MIN_CHECKSUM_COVERAGE.UDP-Lite described in section 4 of {{!RFC8303}}.
-- Set priority for a connection in a group: for SCTP, this can be done using the primitive CONFIGURE_STREAM_SCHEDULER.SCTP described in section 4 of {{!RFC8303}}.
+- Connection group transmission scheduler: for SCTP, this can be done using the primitive SET_STREAM_SCHEDULER.SCTP described in section 4 of {{!RFC8303}}.

 ## Maintenance Events